sector-f/admiral/README.md

 Programs like [lemonbar](https://github.com/LemonBoy/bar) and [i3bar](https://i3wm.org/i3bar/) have become popular in recent years, and with good reason.
-For those of you who are unfamiliar with them, these programs read from standard input and then ouput what they receive on a bar.
+For those of you who are unfamiliar with them, these programs read from standard input and then output what they receive on a bar.
 For the most part, their output is identical to their input, but they accept some format strings which allow the user to specify things like colors, justification, and clickable areas.

-The pro of this system is that it is very powerful.
-The con is that it can be rather difficult to configure.
+The advantage of this system is that it is very powerful.
+The disadvantage is that it can be rather difficult to configure.

 A typical bar script looks something like this: a shell script, probably bash, is used to collect and format the output of various commands.
 This is done in